Masking update: As of November 18, 2025, masks are required in patient care areas, patient rooms and waiting rooms.

 Caring for patients also means caring for the planet

-Dr. Sarah Ward, Assistant Professor, Division of Orthodpaedics, Unity Health and Vice-Chair, Quality, Department of Surgery at the University of Toronto, shared insights on changes health-care organizations can make to reduce their environmental impact.
+Dr. Sarah Ward, Assistant Professor, Division of Orthodpaedics, Unity Health and Vice-Chair, Quality, Department of Surgery at the University of Toronto gave the first keynote presentation, sharing insights on changes health-care organizations can make to reduce their environmental impact.
 With extensive experience implementing green initiatives in her own surgical practice, Dr. Ward has contributed to an upcoming revised version of “Greening ORs: An evidence-based guidance document for improving the environmental sustainability of Operating Rooms.”

-In her presentation, Dr. Ward discussed reducing waste and energy use.
+Dr. Ward discussed ways to reduce waste and energy use.
 She made a case for embedding a sustainability lens in any quality improvement project in health care and provided tips for organizations looking to embark on their own sustainability initiatives.

 The second keynote speaker, Emily Nicholas Angl, Patient and Public Engagement Consultant offered a patient and caregiver partner perspective to the conversation.
 She discussed how to engage with patient and family caregivers about sustainability and why their perspective matters when shaping change.